For over twenty years, DPC has been home to an ever-changing group of Artists-in-Residence.

 The residency program continues to thrive and evolve.
 Each combination of artists shifts the program’s emphasis – reflecting their chosen media, their experience and themes of interest.
 The residency encourages the artists to work in collaboration with the congregation and seek out opportunities for shared projects.

 The artists are best understood as being part of an ongoing and fluid conversation within the community.
 Each artist brings a unique set of skills and perspective.
-The congregation gets to witness the typically hidden processes of art making and creative thinking.
+The congregation gets to witness the typically-hidden processes of art making and creative thinking.
 Studio work can be an isolating experience for many artists.
 For those that seek it, the residency offers artists a collegiate group to work alongside – sharing encouragement and motivation.
 DPC offers further encouragement where it is helpful and has provided many of its residents a valued sense of place and context in which to work.
 For those artists who have a particular interest in the relationship between art and faith, DPC offers a site in which to collaborate and experiment.

 The art studios are not open to the public.
+Each artist sets their own hours and use of their space.